neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_11_Hybrid_Search/README.md

 - Text2Cypher and entity extraction for advanced retrieval
 - Hybrid search combining keyword and semantic matching

-You now have the skills to build production-ready GraphRAG applications that combine the power of knowledge graphs with large language models.
+You now have the skills to build GraphRAG applications that combine knowledge graphs with large language models.